boostorg/variant2/README.md

 To avoid going into a valueless-by-exception state, this implementation falls back to using double storage unless

 * all the contained types are nothrow move constructible, or
-* the list of alternatives contains the type `valueless`.
+* the first alternative is the type `valueless`.

 If the second bullet doesn't hold, but the first does, the variant uses single storage, but `emplace` constructs a temporary and moves it into place if the construction of the object can throw.
-In case this is undesirable, one can force `emplace` into always constructing in-place by adding `valueless` to the list of alternatives.
+In case this is undesirable, one can force `emplace` into always constructing in-place by adding `valueless` as a first alternative.

 ## expected.hpp